-₹17.75 Crore Contribution to CSR projects Profitability is the cornerstone of our sustainability a sustainable future and making tangible contributions to ethos.
-Our impressive track record over the past two and environmental conservation. a half decades stands as evidence of the sustainable By implementing sustainable practices, we aim to lead by growth of our enterprises.
-In the reporting period, we example and inspire positive change in the industry.
-Our achieved remarkable milestones, with our total income at vision includes maximising renewable energy penetration ₹1,38,175 crore and EBITDA reaching ₹10,025 crore, while in our operations, promoting biodiversity conservation in we recorded an attributable PAT of ₹2,473 crore.
-These our project areas and actively engaging with stakeholders financial accomplishments exemplify our dedication to to raise awareness about environmental preservation. driving both prosperity and sustainability.
-Through these initiatives, we are determined to create a We have adopted an integrated approach that lasting impact on the environment, contributing to global seamlessly blends Environmental, Social and Governance climate objectives and ensuring a sustainable future (ESG) principles to consistently deliver value to our for all.
+₹17.75 crore Contribution to CSR projects

+Profitability is the cornerstone of our sustainability ethos.
+Our impressive track record over the past two and a half decades stands as evidence of the sustainable growth of our enterprises.
+In the reporting period, we achieved remarkable milestones, with our total income at ₹ 1,38,175 crore and EBITDA reaching ₹ 10,025 crore, while we recorded an attributable PAT of ₹ 2,473 crore.
+These financial accomplishments exemplify our dedication to driving both prosperity and sustainability.